Strophox/Advent-of-Code-2023/README.md

 </summary>

-Day 6 is about finding the size of some intervals containing valid numbers (keyword: quadratic equations.)
+Day 6 is about finding the size of some intervals containing valid numbers (keyword: quadratic equations).
 - Part 1 simply bruteforces by checking all the numbers in the interval that satisfy the predicate.
 - Part 2 is easily feasible by bruteforce but can be efficiently and not much more complicatedly solved by finding roots of quadratics.
 </details>